sepsis-omics/tutorials/docs/modules/access_data/index.md

 ## Annotate

-We have found a list of resistance genes in the draft sequence, but we can also annotate the genome to find all the genes present.
+We have found a list of resistance genes in the draft sequence, but we can also annotate the whole genome to find all the genes present.

 In the tools panel, go to <ss>Tools &rarr; NGS Analysis &rarr; NGS: Annotation &rarr; Prokka</ss>